If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 The Northwest Territories Safety Act and the Occupational Health and Safety Regulations are all about safety in workplaces.
 They are the laws in the Northwest Territories that protect workers from all sorts of hazards at work, including violence and harassment.
 Under the OHSR, your employer is required to have a policy saying how they prevent, deal with, and investigate sexual harassment and workplace violence.

-The Northwest Territories Human Rights Act, Safety Act, and OHSR work together to protect you from sexual harassment.
+The Safety Act, the OHSR and the Northwest Territories Human Rights Act work together to protect you from sexual harassment.

 Your employer has responsibilities under all of these laws.